TrebledJ/trebledj.github.io/content/posts/programming/2022-08-09-aoc-2021-haskell-utils.md

 count p xs = length (filter p xs)
 ```

-Typically the situation arises when we need to count the number of elements in a list.
+Typically, the situation arises when we need to count the number of elements in a list.
 For example, "count the number of occurrences of `3` in `[1, 2, 3, 4, 3, 3, 5]`".
 To do this, we'll `filter` the matching elements, then take the `length` of the filtered list to count the number of matches.

 If you're new to Haskell, you're probably wondering "what the heck are the jumble of symbols on the first line?"
 It's the type signature!
 We can roughly translate it as follows: